 A business at the lowest experience rating with 20 employees and quarterly taxable payroll of $160,000 now pays about $1,040 in unemployment tax.
 At the 1.95% rate, they will pay $3,120, the Alabama Labor Department says.

 “Your association knows how hard you work to avoid paying more unemployment taxes,” said Alabama Retail Association President Rick Brown.
 “Your unemployment insurance tax bill is based on several factors; some you control and some you don’t.
 This is one you don’t.
 Fortunately, this unwanted bill won’t be past due until May 1st.”

 The first quarterly tax payment will be due April 30 and delinquent after May 1 of next year.
-It could be as late as Jan.
-31 before the state notifies employers of their exact 2021 rate.
+It could be as late as the second week of February before the state notifies employers of their exact 2021 rate.
 The rate you are billed in January will remain the same for all of 2021.